2015 World Series: New York Mets

 The Mets made their fifth appearance in the World Series after sweeping the Cubs 4–0 in the 2015 National League Championship Series (NLCS).
 They had split their four previous appearances, winning the 1969 World Series against the Baltimore Orioles and the 1986 World Series against the Boston Red Sox, while losing the 1973 World Series against the Oakland Athletics and the 2000 World Series against the New York Yankees, their cross-town rivals.

 The Mets qualified for the postseason by winning the National League (NL) East, their sixth division title.
 The third-seeded Mets faced the #2 seed Los Angeles Dodgers in the 2015 NL Division Series, winning in five games.
 In the 2015 NLCS, Daniel Murphy led the team by hitting home runs in each game of the four-game sweep of the fifth-seeded Chicago Cubs.
-By winning the NLCS, the Mets ensured they have the most World Series appearances by an expansion franchise with five.
+By winning the NLCS, the Mets became the first expansion franchise to play in the World Series five times.
 In addition, the Mets have made World Series appearances in all but one of their six decades of existence, not appearing in any that were played during the 1990s.
-This was the first World Series appearance for Mets' manager Terry Collins.
+This was the first World Series appearance for Mets' manager Terry Collins, who had never reached the postseason as a manager prior to 2015.